 Jobs of the future are looking for uni grads with diverse skillsets – not the highest exam score.
-Here are just a few ways you’ll gain work experience before you graduate from the new business degree at RMIT.
+Here are just a few ways you’ll gain work experience before you graduate from the undergraduate business course at RMIT.

 It’s a curriculum decision shaped by the needs of an ever-evolving industry.
 Head of Teaching and Learning at RMIT’s College of Business and Law, Associate Professor Jonathan Boymal, said that graduates need to be prepared for the future of business.